If your pup is an unaltered female (meaning that she hasn’t been spayed), you will eventually have to deal with her first heat cycle.

 Features: Paw Legend Dog Diapers are comprised of three different layers: A waterproof outer layer, a permanent odor-absorbing layer, and an absorbent inner layer.
 A super-absorbent pad is also included with these period panties, sewn in between the layers.

-The Paw Legend canine diapers are sold in packs of three, and they come in three versions: Cheerful Colors, Black, and Adorable Colors.
+The Paw Legend canine period panties are sold in packs of three, and they come in three versions: Cheerful Colors, Black, and Adorable Colors.

 Cos2be Washable Female Dog Diapers are designed to help prevent the messes associated with your dog’s heat cycle, but they’ll also work for incontinent dogs too.

-Features: Cos2be Washable Female Dog Diapers feature a waterproof outer layer and a soft and absorbent inner layer.
-A pad is also sewn into the diaper to provide even more protection against leaks.
+Features: Cos2be Washable Period Panties feature a waterproof outer layer and a soft and absorbent inner layer.
+A pad is also sewn into the dog diaper to provide even more protection against leaks.
 A tail hole is provided to ensure a good fit, and the leg openings feature elastic bands to keep them tight.

 These pup period panties are backed by the manufacturer’s 90-day, money-back guarantee.
 They are sold in packs of three and are available in three sizes.
 Each pack contains two solid color diapers and a single diaper with a bold, colorful print.